tphanx211/CaptureTool/README.md

 CaptureTool is designed around clean separation of concerns and SOLID principles.
 The app is composed of the following services:

 ### `ICaptureService`
-High-level orchestrator that coordinates audio, screen, transcription, and muxing workflows.
+The central coordinator that manages the full lifecycle of a capture session — recording screen and audio, invoking transcription (if enabled), and muxing the result into a final `.mp4` file.

 ### `IScreenRecordService`
-Responsible for screen capture using configurable inputs (e.g., screen index, resolution, framerate | currently uses main desktop).
+Handles screen capture using FFmpeg with gdigrab.
+Accepts monitor bounds to support multi-display setups and targeted screen selection.
+Future plans include switching to Windows.Graphics.Capture or other native APIs for improved performance.

 ### `IAudioRecordService`
-Handles audio capture from a selected input device. (currently uses default)
+Captures audio input from the default input device using FFmpeg.
+Future plans include support for enumerating and selecting input devices via native libraries (e.g., `NAudio` or `Core Audio APIs`).

+### `IScreenDetectionService`
+Uses P/Invoke to call low-level Win32 APIs (`EnumDisplayMonitors`, `GetMonitorInfo`) and retrieve accurate monitor bounds and device names.
+Preview thumbnails are generated per monitor using FFmpeg’s `image2pipe` mode and rendered into Avalonia `Bitmap` objects.

 ### `ITranscriptionService`
-Processes recorded audio through Whisper or other engines to generate `.srt` and `.txt` transcripts.
+Transcribes captured audio using OpenAI’s Whisper API.
+Generates `.srt` subtitle files and plain `.txt` transcripts based on recognition results.

 ### `IMuxingService`
-Combines audio, video, and optionally hardcoded subtitles into a final `.mp4` file.
+Combines screen video, audio, and optionally hardcoded subtitles into a final `.mp4` using FFmpeg.
+Future plans include exploring native alternatives (e.g., `MediaFoundation`, `FFMediaToolkit`) for performance and better error handling.

 ### `ISettingsService`
 Manages persistent application settings using a local JSON file: